October 15-17, 2025

 Reservation information coming soon.

-The Embassy Suites, the Conference’s host hotel, has a conference rate of $149, plus tax.
+The Embassy Suites, the Conference’s host hotel, has a conference rate of $159.
 This rate is valid while rooms are available.
 The price includes full, cook-to-order breakfast and evening Manager’s Reception.
-This rate is valid through September 16, 2024.
+This rate is valid through September 15, 2025, while rooms are available.

 OVERFLOW HOTEL